Make Way For BetMGM & BetIndiana

 The two latest additions will bring the total number of Indiana online/mobile sportsbooks to six and that can only help handle and revenue grow further.

-DraftKings‘ position as clear market leader is unlikely to come under threat any time soon, however.
+DraftKings‘ position as a clear market leader is unlikely to come under threat any time soon, however.

 Since making its state debut on Oct.
-3, it has handled $170.2 million in bets though its online/mobile sportsbook, which represents 39% of Indiana’s 2019 total handle figure.
+3, it has handled $170.2 million in bets through its online/mobile sportsbook, which represents 39% of Indiana’s 2019 total handle figure.